Jeroen-G/laravel-photo-gallery/readme.md

     php artisan migrate --package="jeroen-g/laravel-photo-gallery"

 This will create the tables for the gallery.
 Now you're ready to start!
+Visit `/gallery` on your host to view the Photo Gallery.

 ## Usage